 Wow.
 This was...this was a roller coaster of a week, people.
 I mean, there's legitimately no other way to describe it.
 I know it's a cliché...but it's an accurate cliché.

-So yeah, a lot of good stuff happened this week, and even now, I'm working on this introspection while staying at my in-laws' place with my wife; we're taking care of the cats while my wife's parents are attending an awesome steampunk convention.
-So this will be a fun extended weekend, and I should be able to relax and enjoy.
+So yeah, a lot of good stuff happened this week, and even now, I'm working on this introspection while staying at my in-laws' place with my wife; we're taking care of the cats while my in-laws are attending an awesome steampunk convention.
+So this will be a fun extended weekend, and I should be able to relax and enjoy it.